addyosmani/backbone-fundamentals/index.md

 Pagination is a ubiquitous problem we often find ourselves needing to solve on the web.
 Perhaps most predominantly when working with back-end APIs and JavaScript-heavy clients which consume them.

-On this topic, we're going to go through a set of **pagination components ** I wrote for Backbone.js, which should hopefully come in useful if you're working on applications which need to tackle this problem.
-They're part of an extension called [Backbone.Paginator][http://github.com/addyosmani/backbone-paginator].
+On this topic, we're going to go through a set of **pagination components** I wrote for Backbone.js, which should hopefully come in useful if you're working on applications which need to tackle this problem.
+They're part of an extension called [Backbone.Paginator](http://github.com/addyosmani/backbone-paginator).

 When working with a structural framework like Backbone.js, the three types of pagination we are most likely to run into are:

-**Requests to a service layer (API) **- e.g query for results containing the term 'Brendan' - if 5,000 results are available only display 20 results per page (leaving us with 250 possible result pages that can be navigated to).
+**Requests to a service layer (API)**- e.g query for results containing the term 'Brendan' - if 5,000 results are available only display 20 results per page (leaving us with 250 possible result pages that can be navigated to).

 This problem actually has quite a great deal more to it, such as maintaining persistence of other URL parameters (e.g sort, query, order) which can change based on a user's search configuration in a UI.
 One also had to think of a clean way of hooking views up to this pagination so you can easily navigate between pages (e.g First, Last, Next, Previous, 1,2,3), manage the number of results displayed per page and so on.